SAP/ui5-webcomponents/docs/5-development/3-component.md

 # Defining a Component

-To define your own custom UI5 web components, you need to:
+To define your own UI5 Web Components, you need to:
 - Use the `customElement` decorator.
 - Extend the `UI5Element` base class.